 You can purchase dental cement at many drugstores and use it to temporarily cover the damaged tooth.
 As a cosmetic dentist, we prefer to simply treat your tooth and restore it immediately.
 However, if you are traveling, have a busy day at work, or simply cannot find the time to come in, this is a useful temporary solution.
-Just be sure to visit Apple Tree Dentistry, LLC the next day.
+Just be sure to visit Apple Tree Dental Studio the next day.

 Call our cosmetic dental services office at 623-476-1007 and schedule an appointment to be seen as soon as possible.
 We will do our best to work around your schedule so you can have your tooth restored immediately.

 When looking for a "dentist near me" to treat a chipped tooth, be sure to visit a cosmetic dentist.
 We are an emergency dentist and a cosmetic dentist, which means we can treat you right away while also restoring your tooth in a manner that is natural-looking and beautiful.

 As a cosmetic dentist, we have several ways to restore a chipped tooth, including: